cerea-daml/fnn/README.md

 ## Test suite

 The test suite consists of a set of python scripts testing various functionalities of the module.
-The test must be compiled (for example using `scons`) before they can be executed.
+The tests must be compiled (for example using `scons`) before they can be executed.

 ## Examples